 Amex Centurion Lounge Access

-Currently, US locations include Charlotte, Dallas, Houston, Las Vegas, Los Angeles, Miami, New York JFK, New York LaGuardia, Philadelphia, Phoenix, San Francisco, and Seattle, with more to come.
-There are also Centurion Lounges in Hong Kong and London, and some other American Express branded lounges at other airports.
+Currently, US locations include Charlotte, Dallas, Denver, Houston, Las Vegas, Los Angeles, Miami, New York JFK, New York LaGuardia, Philadelphia, Phoenix, San Francisco, and Seattle, with more to come.
+There are also Centurion Lounges in Hong Kong and London, among other international destinations.

 Priority Pass Membership

-The Amex Business Platinum Card offers a Priority Pass membership (enrollment required), which gives you access to lounges around the world.
+The Amex Business Platinum Card offers a Priority Pass membership, which gives you access to lounges around the world.
+You can bring up to two guests into these lounges.
 Do note that those with the Amex Business Platinum don’t get access to Priority Pass restaurants.